vflorelo/OrthoPrep/README.md

 ## Output

-OrthoPrep produces a directory containing filtered diamond/BLAST tables that can be directly passed to OrthoFinder.
+OrthoPrep produces a directory that contains filtered diamond/BLAST files which can be directly passed to OrthoFinder with the option `-b`

 ## Background